 We recognize the gendered and racialized nature of intimate partner violence, and work collaboratively to effect necessary change at the systems level.

 We believe that everyone is ultimately accountable for the safety of women and children, and we support the sharing of appropriate information in effort to ensure it.

 We value diversity, believe in shared responsibility, and actively engage in respectful collaboration at our table and within our community.

 The Thunder Bay and District Coordinating Committee to End Woman Abuse is a longstanding cross-sectoral committee that works with a network of individuals, groups and organizations to establish and support a comprehensive and effective community response to end woman abuse.
-As a Domestic Violence Community Coordinating Committee, we receive some funding from the Ministry of Community and Social Services.
+As a Domestic Violence Community Coordinating Committee, we receive some funding from the Ministry of Children, Community and Social Services.
 We became a non-profit corporation in 2009 and, as always, continue to operate as an independent committee.

 We acknowledge the Traditional Territory on which we learn, work and live, and our membership is intentionally diverse in effort to reflect our community.
 In addition to substantial representation from the VAW sector, our members work within institutions and community-based organizations addressing public health, settlement/immigration, child welfare, trauma, mental health, education, Aboriginal women, victim services, feminist advocacy, and corrections and law enforcement.

 Informed by an Anti-Oppressive and Anti-Racist framework, and guided by an elected Board of Directors, we aim: